 The Chilli Crab (from S$86.40) is one of the stars of the menu, with an eggy sauce that’s sweet yet savoury, slightly spicy and extremely shiok.
 If you prefer Black Pepper Crab(from S$86.40), be sure to try it out at Keng Eng Kee as the intense peppery heat will hit you with an umami kick that you won’t forget easily.

 The Wok-toss Moonlight Horfun (from S$7.20) tastes as good as it looks.
 Living up to its name, you get a pleasantly charred flavour from the Wok Hei of the dish.
-Every bite gives you a strong smokey flavour and a generous serving of seafood and chinese sausages that will surely leave you more than satisfied.
+Every bite gives you such a strong smokey flavour.
+With a generous serving of seafood and chinese sausages that will surely leave you more than satisfied.

 Keng Eng Kee is also known for their Coffee Pork Ribs(from $18.00).
-Before you even start digging in, you’ll be hit with a whiff of the smoky coffee aroma, the perfect preview of the bittersweet, savoury and caramelised sauce that will permeate your tastebuds with each bite.
+Before you even start digging in, you’ll be hit with a whiff of the smoky coffee aroma.
+Experience the perfect preview of the bittersweet, savoury and caramelised sauce that will permeate your tastebuds with each bite.
 Simply divine!

-If you’ve got a thing for YunNan cuisine, you’d be no stranger to Yun Nans, the first overseas venture of “Yun Hai Yao” (云南肴), the largest restaurant chain in China specialising in YunNan ethnic highland cuisine.
+If you’ve got a thing for YunNan cuisine, you’d be no stranger to Yun Nans, the first overseas venture of “Yun Hai Yao” (云南肴).
+It is the largest restaurant chain in China specialising in YunNan ethnic highland cuisine.

 The star of the menu is undoubtedly the Steamed Chicken Soup (S$9.09), made WITHOUT water.
 (Yes, you read that right!)
 The chicken is pressure-steamed with seemingly simple ingredients such as salt and pepper, and the condensation formed from the steam is what eventually becomes the soup.
 With all the goodness of the chicken and aromatics, what you’ll taste is soup with an amazing, full-bodied depth of flavour.